debruijn/debruijn.github.io/content/posts/rust_python_02.md

 a very significant increase bringing it much closer to the pure Rust version.
 Apparently, in the Maturin or Py03 wrapper there is some code that the compiler can optimize well.

-Note that for the Fibonacci example in the previous page the compiler flag does not matter at all, even for the Rust-in-Python version: in that particular case, the code is already so straightforward that the level-0 compilation is already optimal.
-This shows that the complexity of the code can be a factor in how much the compiler can gain by this extra level of optimization.
+Note that for the Fibonacci example I did not touch this compiler flag.
+This is because in that case it does not matter at all, even for the Rust-in-Python version: in that particular case, the code is already so straightforward that the level-0 compilation is (close to) optimal.
+This shows that the complexity of the code can be a factor in how much the compiler can gain by these extra levels of optimization.
 So how does that show itself when looking at the performance of an actual Python package?
 Let's have a look at the [next entry](/posts/rust-python-03) in this series, or have a look at some of the links below for further background reading.

 ### Links
 - The [Advent of Code](www.adventofcode.com) website